metacpan/metacpan-cpan-extracted/distros/A/App-GHPT/README.md

 key `submit-work.question-namespaces`.
 This should be a space-separated list of namespaces under which questions can live.

+# REQUESTER NAME IN PULL REQUESTS

+By default, the name of the PT story's requester will be included in the pull request text.
+This is helpful if you relay your project's PRs to Slack, as the requester can get alerted when their name is used.

+If you want to disable this, set the git config key `submit-work.include-requester-name-in-pr` to `0`.

 # COMMAND LINE OPTIONS

 This tool accepts the following options: